Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Quantity/Volume: 12 cans x 12.5 ounces

-Blue Buffalo Homestyle Senior Recipe is a canned wet food with the main ingredients of chicken, chicken broth, and chicken liver.
-The food has 7.5% protein, which could do with being a lot higher, but the protein does, at least, seem to primarily come from meat sources.
+The Blue Buffalo Homestyle Senior Recipe is a canned wet food with chicken, chicken broth, and chicken liver.
+It has 7.5% protein, which could do with being a lot higher, but the protein does, at least, seem to come from meat sources.

-The food does not contain any by-products, artificial flavors, or preservatives and does include glucosamine and chondroitin, which help support healthy joints and a strong immune system.
-It is an expensive food but can be given as a treat, combined with dry food, or fed as an entrée to a meal and includes good-quality ingredients.
+The Homestyle Senior Recipe does not contain by-products, artificial flavors, or preservatives and does include glucosamine and chondroitin, which help support healthy joints and a strong immune system.
+It is an expensive formula but can be given as a treat, combined with dry food, or fed as an entrée.

 Pros